CSCI305/csci305-prolog-lab/README.md

  ?- parent(X, 'Queen Elizabeth II').
 ```

 The symbol `?-` is the Prolog query prompt.
 You do not need to retype this.
 This query asks who is the parent of Queen Elizabeth II.
 Prolog first returns the result `X = 'King George VI'`.
 Type a semicolon (;).
-This will prmpt Prolog for the next result.
-Prolog then returns `X = 'Lady Elizabeth Bowes-Lyon'.` The period following teh second result indicates there are no additional results.
+This will prompt Prolog for the next result.
+Prolog then returns `X = 'Lady Elizabeth Bowes-Lyon'.` The period following the second result indicates there are no additional results.

 The entire query and result interaction should appear as: